 The average lifespan of a Goldmation is around 13 to 14 years.
 Although these are pretty healthy pups, they can be prone to epilepsy, hip dysplasia, and renal dysplasia, so be sure to check that the breeder has had both parents screened for these conditions before you part with your cash.

-If you’re looking for a gorgeous, large dog that’s fairly placid, you might want to check out the Golden Chow Retriever.
-That’s a cross between a Golden Retriever and a Chow Chow.
+If you are looking for a gorgeous, large dog that’s fairly placid, you might want to check out the Golden Chow Retriever.
+This is a cross between a Golden Retriever and a Chow Chow.

 However, the time you save on exercising your Golden Chow Retriever must be spent on grooming him instead.
 These are seriously hairy dogs that shed constantly.
 Also, in spring and fall, the Golden Chow Retriever “blows” his coat.
 That means a daily grooming session is in order to get rid of all that fluffy underfur and prevent the coat from becoming matted.

-One interesting feature to note is that many of these crossbreeds inherit the characteristic blue-black tongue of the Chow Chow.
+One interesting feature to note is that many of these Golden Retriever cross breeds inherit the characteristic blue-black tongue of the Chow Chow.
 Your puppy will most likely at least have black spots on his tongue and a dark-colored mouth.

-If you have a serious amount of space and you’re looking for a super-sized dog, the Great Golden Dane could be the pup of your dreams!
-The Great Golden Dane is a cross between a Golden Retriever and a Great Dane.
-These dogs are giants, standing up to 33 inches tall at the shoulder and weighing up to 200 pounds!
+If you have a serious amount of space and you’re looking for a super-sized dog, the Great Golden Dane could be the pup of your dreams.
+The Great Golden Dane is a Golden Retriever and Great Dane mix.
+These dogs are giants, standing up to 33 inches tall at the shoulder and weighing up to 200 pounds.

 The Great Golden Dane is a very intelligent, friendly dog that’s easy to train and loves to please.
 Many Great Golden Danes enjoy dog sports, including obedience.
-However, unfortunately, these dogs often have a short lifespan of around eight to ten years, taking after their Great Dane parent.
+However, unfortunately, these dogs often have a short lifespan of around eight to ten years.
+This is largely due to taking after their Great Dane parent.

 Although Great Golden Danes do get along with kids and other pets, their sheer size and rambunctiousness can lead to accidents.
 For that reason, these giant pooches are best suited to a home with older kids or singles.

-The majestic Golden Shepherd is a cross between a German Shepherd and a Golden Retriever.
-These are intelligent, working dogs that need a job of work to do to keep them mentally happy and physically healthy.
-The Golden Shepherd looks much like a German Shepherd in size but has the gentle nature and sociable attitude of the Golden Retriever, making this mixed breed a wonderful family pet.
-However, these dogs are large, and ideally, you will have a spacious home with a large backyard or garden to accommodate one of these playful pups.
+The majestic Golden Shepherd is a cross between a Golden Retriever and a German Shepherd.
+These are intelligent, working dogs.
+They will need a job of work to do to keep them mentally happy and physically healthy.
+The Golden Shepherd looks much like a German Shepherd in size.
+They have the gentle nature and sociable attitude of the Golden Retriever, making this mixed breed a wonderful family pet.
+These dogs are large, and ideally, you will have a spacious home with a large backyard or garden to accommodate one of these playful pups.

-Also, you’ll have to enjoy grooming your pet.
-Both the Golden Retriever and the German Shepherd are double-coated dogs.
+Also, you have to enjoy grooming your pet with these guys.
+The Golden Retriever German Shepherd mix comes from two breeds of double-coated dogs.
 That means that your pup will shed all year continually round, and he will have two heavy shedding periods during the spring and fall.